 Message from the Director

 Faculty associates from across the university join our professors in teaching Women’s and Gender and LGBT Studies classes, advising students, offering related campus activities, and serving the public with their extensive knowledge and research.
 For Women’s History Month in March, we energize the campus with an array of performances, lectures, panels, and other events.
-We engage local high school girls in our annual conference for young women.
 Our student interns serve in many communities in Northern Illinois through a variety of public service agencies.

 While our primary emphasis is on serving students, we offer networking and support for faculty members as well.
 We are committed to promoting diversity on campus, and we have close links with such units as Gender and Sexuality Resource Center, the Presidential Commission on Sexuality and Gender Identity, and the Presidential Commission on the Status of Women.
 We are also actively engaged in increasing the number of women in science, technology, engineering and mathematics, as well as other fields in which women are under-represented.

 Center for the Study of Women, Gender and Sexuality